 Searching For “The One”

 After months of looking for an egg donor, I began to realize I was looking for something that didn’t exist.
-I was presented with amazing profiles of perfectly qualified donors but I was being incredibly critical of literally anything that was in their health history.
+I had amazing profiles of perfectly qualified donors but I was being critical of anything that was in their health history.
 Things like seasonal allergies or if they wore glasses.
-If I saw anything, I immediately said no. Which would explain why I never found “the one” until I had another long conversation with my husband.
+If I saw something, I said no. Which would explain why I never found “the one” until I had another long conversation with my husband.

 My Ah Ha Moment

-While I had an issue with every single profile, he did not share the same view.
-In fact, he said he would have picked any one of them.
-When I explained my concerns about there being things like allergies or illnesses being in the donor’s family, he asked me a question that made me change my whole viewpoint.
+While I had an issue with every profile, my husband did not share the same view.
+In fact, he would have picked any one of them.
+When I explained my concerns like allergies or illnesses being in the donor’s family, he asked me a question that changed my viewpoint.
 “Do you have a perfect health history with absolutely nothing in your family?”
 Well, no. Who does?
 No one.

-The truth of the matter is, there is no such thing as a donor that comes with a pristine health history.
-There will be something, somewhere along her family line that comes up.
-And because these women are egg donors, they will need to pass a screening to be sure they are even able to donate their eggs, so you can be sure it isn’t going to be something major.
+The truth of the matter is, there is no such thing as a donor that with a pristine health history.
+There will be something along her family line that comes up.
+And because these women are egg donors, they will need to pass a screening to be sure they are even able to donate.
+So you can be sure it isn’t going to be something major.

-If I look at my own self and think if my husband and I were to conceive on our own, would we not because I wear glasses and my grandmother was allergic to milk?
+If I look at myself, would I not pass because I wear glasses and my grandmother was allergic to milk?
 Seems silly doesn’t it?

 A Second Glance

-Once my husband helped me have my epiphany, we had a second glance at the donors we were presented with and picked “the one” that was for us.
+Once my husband helped me have my epiphany, we had a second glance and picked “the one” that was for us.

-Because Proud Fertility had the option of having a known egg donor, my husband and I were able to meet with her and actually had a wonderful dinner together to talk about this new adventure we were all undertaking.
-This is not something I would have gotten the opportunity to do had we selected another agency.
+Because Proud Fertility had the option of having a known egg donor, my husband and I were able to meet with her.
+We had a wonderful dinner together to talk about this new adventure we were all undertaking.
+This is not something I would have had the opportunity to do had we selected another agency.

-Fast forward a year later, we have a beautiful baby girl and we are so thankful that we got to pick our perfect egg donor and get to know her in the way we did.
+Fast forward a year later, we have a beautiful baby girl.
+We are so thankful that we got to pick our perfect egg donor and get to know her in a personal way.